Homemade Fajita Seasoning Mix

 Instructions

-- Mix all the ingredients together in a bowl.
-Store in an airtight container.
+- Mix all the ingredients together in a small bowl until well combined.

-Mix spice mixture with 2-3 pounds of meat and a 1/2 cup water.
-Cook in a large skillet until the meat is done.
-Add the meat to warm tortillas and top with your favorite condiments.
+- For fajitas: Mix the seasoning with 2–3 pounds of meat and ½ cup of water.
+Cook in a large skillet until the meat is cooked through.
+Serve in warm tortillas with your favorite toppings.

-Make a marniade of the spice mixture with 1/4 cup olive oil, 1/4 cup lemon juice, 2 tablespoons soy sauce or liquid aminos, 1 tablespoon apple cider vinegar, and 2-4 pounds of meat.
-Marinate in the refrigerator for 2 hours or overnight.
+- As a marinade: Whisk the seasoning with ¼ cup of olive oil, ¼ cup lemon juice, 2 tablespoons soy sauce (or liquid aminos), and 1 tablespoon apple cider vinegar.
+Add 2–4 pounds of meat and marinate in the refrigerator for 2 hours or overnight.

 Notes

-If you're on a low carb diet, you can omit the cornstarch and sugar.
+- If you're following a low-carb diet, omit the cornstarch and sugar.

 Nutrition Information